caltechlibrary/andor/docs/Schedule.md

 | 4 | Deploy a demo of a migrated Oral Histories on EC2 |
 Table: Proposed schedule assumes full time effort

-Migrating other EPrint repositories will involve validating harvested content and updating the HTML/JavaScript to meet the repositories' needs.
-It also should involve an accessment of if we want any additional microservices to improce workflow (e.g. integrate our DOI harvesting, external workflows like ETD).
+Migrating other EPrints repositories will involve validating harvested content and updating the HTML/JavaScript to meet the repositories' needs.
+It also should involve an assessment of if we want any additional micro services to improve workflow (e.g. integrate our DOI harvesting, external workflows like ETD).
 After our first migration the time to migrate should decrease with each move instead of remaining constant.